- Camera Platforms United Rentals

 Search our directory

-Big Bird was there.
+NEW YORK Big Bird was there.
 So was a Soprano.
 Plus Mario Cantone, F. Murray Abraham, a slew of singing and dancing kids and a load of acrobats.
 They all came together to celebrate Macy's Remember Me to Herald Square event, a celebration of Macy's 100th year at its 34th Street location.

 The celebration was produced by Robin Hall, Macy's group vice president of annual and special events.
 The evening began with a cocktail party inside the store for employees, catered by David Ziff Cooking, with music by a brass band.
 Guests were then ushered outside to a stage area where two sets of bleachers flanked both sides of the stage, which stood in front of Macy's Broadway entrance.
 Adam Pascal of Aida, former Rent cast member Anthony Rapp, F. Murray Abraham, Sopranos star Jamie-Lynn Sigler and Alix Korey of The Wild Party opened the show, followed by the fabulous fabric aerialists from Antigravity.